Tomi Rae Hynie

-Tomi Rae Hynie (born May 21, 1969) is an American singer who claimed to be the fourth and last wife of James Brown.
+Tomi Rae Hynie (born May 21, 1969) is an American singer known for her relationship with James Brown and her legal battle for his estate.
+The couple married in 2001, but the legality of the marriage has been contested, with the Supreme Court of South Carolina finding it invalid.

 Singing career

-Brown worked as a sound alike Janis Joplin impersonator in Las Vegas, Nevada and as a backup singer in the James Brown Revue.
+Brown worked as a sound-alike Janis Joplin impersonator in Las Vegas and as a backup singer in the James Brown Revue.
 She contributed vocals to James Brown's 2001 song "Killing Is Out, School Is In".
 She formed the all-female rock band, Hardly Dangerous, during the 1980s, and continues to perform with them.
 More recently, Brown formed the rock and soul band, Godmother of Soul, which also features Quiet Riot bassist and founder, Kelly Garni; former drummer for The Cult, Lez Warner; and guitarist Raven Storm.
+In 2023 Tommie Rae joined the UK gospel blues band The Future Shape of Sound.

+Contested marriage to James Brown

-Controversy of marriage to James Brown
+The legality and status of Hynie's December 2001 marriage to James Brown was contested after his death in 2006.

-Much controversy surrounds Brown's December 2001 marriage to James Brown.
-According to Brown's longtime attorney, Albert "Buddy" Dallas, the marriage between Brown and Hynie was invalid because Hynie was married at that time to Javed Ahmed, a Pakistani whom Hynie claimed married her for a "green card" in an immigration fraud.
-Although Hynie stated that her marriage to Javed Ahmed was later annulled, the annulment for Hynie's 1997 marriage to Ahmed did not occur until April 2004.
+According to Brown's longtime attorney, Albert "Buddy" Dallas, the marriage between Brown and Hynie was invalid because Hynie was married at that time to Javed Ahmed, an immigrant whom Hynie said married her for a green card.
+Hynie's marriage to Javed Ahmed was annulled in 2004, only after her marriage to Brown.

 In an interview on CNN with Larry King, Hynie produced a 2001 marriage certificate as proof of her marriage to James Brown, but she did not provide King with court records pointing to an annulment of her marriage to him or to Ahmed.

 Hynie is also the mother of James Joseph Brown, Jr., born June 11, 2001.